miphe/remember/CONTRIBUTING.md

 - `npm start` or `nodemon app.js` Runs the app using `nodemon` node library, which is configured to restart the server once any ( executable JS ) file has been changed on disk.
 So you don't need to restart after changing app files, it does it automatically for you
 - `gulp` Runs the app, using `nodemon` internally ( just like above ), with the added value of watching for resources changes, like (S)CSS or (Coffee)Scripts, and compile them, and do any needed processing automatically

+Then you should be able to visit `http://localhost:3000` in your browser and be greeted with the app landing page.

 # Folder structure
 >>>
     - docs           | Acceptance Tests & Documents